anvilproject/anvil-portal/content/data/data-sources.md

 description: "AnVIL hosts data and also allows users to submit their own data to the platform."
 ---

+Currently, AnVIL data can be accessed through the Terra workspaces listed below.
+In the near future, the [Gen3 Data Explorer](https://gen3.org/) will allow for selection of datasets and the creation of virtual cohorts that can then be analyzed in a user's personal or shared Terra workspace.

 # Data Sources

 AnVIL hosts data from the following programs and also allows users to submit their own data to the platform.